Guitar amplifier: In popular culture

 Volume control gradations are typically numbered from zero to ten.
 In the 1984 film This Is Spinal Tap, guitarist Nigel Tufnel demonstrates an amplifier whose volume knobs are marked from zero to eleven, believing that this numbering increases the highest volume of the amp.
 He explains, "It's one louder, isn't it?"
 This misunderstanding of the underlying operating principles led to the idiom "Up to eleven", also phrased as "These go to eleven".
-As a consequence of the film, real bands and musicians started buying equipment whose knobs went up to eleven.
+As a consequence of the film, real bands and musicians started buying equipment whose knobs went up to eleven or twelve.